ericbulloch/kwmd/operating_systems/linux.md

 ```

 Running that command will download the Kali image and create a new container named `c1`.
 This is a much faster way to get a container up and running, there are only two commands.

+### Privilege Escalation

+I have included how LXD/LXC can be used to with privelege escalation in [this write up](/concepts/privilege_escalation.md#lxd).